Skip to main content

 The Seniors' Advisory Panel holds scheduled meetings and a number of workshops with staff each year.

-Scheduled meetings take place at 1pm and are open to the public.
+Scheduled meetings are open to the public.

 For dates, agendas and minutes, see Seniors Advisory Panel meetings.